renalmri-org/website.github.io/_pages/events_pamplona2025.md

 [Abstract Submission form](https://forms.office.com/r/vCf2WEjBm4)

-Abstracts should be submitted as Microsoft Word document (\*.docx).
+After your abstract submission (link above), please send us your abstract as Microsoft Word document (\*.docx) to renalmri@gmail.com.

 The body of the abstract should contain the following sections:

 * Introduction
 “Why was this study/research performed?
 What unsolved problem are you addressing?”